Solo Pianist - Diary entries

 Rachmaninoff's role: Concerto Soloist and Solo Pianist

-Notes: Satina notes that this was the 3rd Symphony Concert of the season.
+Notes: Satina noted that this was the 3rd Symphony Concert of the season.
 As encores, Rachmaninoff played his Prelude in G sharp minor, op.
 32, no. 12, and Prelude in G minor, op.
-23, no. 5.
-Satina also indicates that, due to the war, audience members were allowed to listen to the final rehearsal on the previous day, November 29, for a small fee, the money raised being donated to ‘wounded men’.
+23, no. 5, which is confirmed by a review in Russkiye Vedomosti on December 3.
+Satina also indicated that, due to the war, audience members were allowed to listen to the final rehearsal on the previous day, November 29, for a small fee, the money raised being donated to ‘wounded men’.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.